Kool-Aid: Flavors

-In popular culture
+"Drinking the Kool-Aid"

 "Drinking the Kool-Aid" is a phrase suggesting that one has mindlessly adopted a dogma of a group or a (cult) leader without fully understanding the ramifications or implications.
 The backdrop of this are events culminating in the 1978 Jonestown Massacre.
-At Jonestown, Guyana, followers of Jim Jones' Temple drank from a metal vat containing a mixture of "Kool Aid", cyanide, and prescription drugs Valium, Phenergan, and chloral hydrate.
-Present-day descriptions of the event sometimes claim the beverage was not as Kool-Aid but Flavor Aid, a less-expensive product from Jel Sert reportedly found at the site.
-Kraft Foods, the maker of Kool-Aid, has stated the same.
+At Jonestown, Guyana, followers of Jim Jones' Temple drank from a metal vat containing a mixture of "Kool Aid", cyanide, and the prescription drugs Valium, Phenergan, and chloral hydrate.
+Present-day descriptions of the event sometimes claim the beverage was not Kool-Aid, but Flavor Aid, a less-expensive product from Jel Sert reportedly found at the site.
+Kraft Foods, the creator of Kool-Aid, has stated the same.
 Implied by this accounting of events is that the reference to the Kool-Aid brand owes exclusively to its being better-known among Americans.
 Others are less categorical.
 Both brands are known to have been among the commune's supplies: Film footage shot inside the compound prior to the events of November shows Jones opening a large chest in which boxes of both Flavor Aid and Kool-Aid are visible.
 Criminal investigators testifying at the Jonestown inquest spoke of finding packets of "cool aid" (sic), and eyewitnesses to the incident are also recorded as speaking of "cool aid" or "Cool Aid."
 However, it is unclear whether they intended to refer to the actual Kool-Aid–brand drink or were using the name in a generic sense that might refer to any powdered flavored beverage.

-The Electric Kool-Aid Acid Test is a work of literary journalism by Tom Wolfe depicting the life of Ken Kesey and the Merry Pranksters.
-The book's title is a reference to an acid test in Watts, California, where the Pranksters spiked a batch of Kool-Aid with the psychedelic drug LSD in the 1960s.